jacobkrantz/Simple-HOHMM/README.md

 * Discrete (Multinomial) emissions only.
 * Ergotic state transitions are assumed by the model, but setting certain probabilities to zero effectively emulates unreachable states.
 * Smoothing of model parameters is done with additive k-smoothing to avoid cases of zero probability, especially useful for higher order modeling.
-* `HiddenMarkovModel` can be trained using `HiddenMarkovModelBuiler` or by passing in explicit HMM parameter values.
+* `HiddenMarkovModel` can be trained using `HiddenMarkovModelBuilder` or by passing in explicit HMM parameter values.

 ## Getting Started